schalkventer/faker-extra/README.md

 - You want to mock a random value from a list, but you want some values to be returned more fequently than others.
 - You want to create arrays/objects of randomized lengths.

-For example you might want to extend faker to mock something like the following:
+For example you might want to extend faker to mock something like follows:

 ```js
 faker.seed(1);